 Refugee Program Internships

-An internship at LFS offers the opportunity to gain a deep understanding of refugee resettlement in the area.
+An internship at LFSRM offers the opportunity to gain a deep understanding of refugee resettlement in the area.
 Interns will work with individuals from diverse cultures who are forging new beginnings in the United States.
 Challenging, educational and professional work experience will be gained through professional training and real work assignments that will provide valuable insight to the worlds of refugee resettlement and non-profit organizations.
-At times, interns will work closely with staff members, and other times independently, managing a workload comparable to LFS staff with the goal of helping advance the mission of LFS.
-Internships are integrated into the operations at LFS to help build the capacity of the organization while utilizing the diverse skill and talent of the interns.
+At times, interns will work closely with staff members, and other times independently, managing a workload comparable to LFSRM staff with the goal of helping advance the mission of LFSRM.
+Internships are integrated into the operations at LFSRM to help build the capacity of the organization while utilizing the diverse skill and talent of the interns.
 We greatly value the time commitment of each intern.
 Click here for a list of internship opportunities.

 Our In-Home Tutoring program matches volunteers in a one-on-one relationship with a high school aged refugee youth.
 This is a unique opportunity to work one-on-one with refugee youth who may be struggling academically due to previous limited schooling or gaps in education.
 Challenges range from basic literacy to subject competency, so the assistance you provide may vary based on need, yet is undeniably instrumental in their overall success in school.
 The minimum time commitment for this program is one hour/week for the duration of the semester.
 Experience working with youth or in education preferred, but not required.